 We performed this analysis twice.
-Once after considering the g-priors described in Section 2 ($g=N$), as in the previous illustration, and again after adopting a g-prior with a locally flat prior for the intercept.
-Under the g-prior described in Section 2, the CIs for the corresponding $\bflambda$ and $\bfbeta$ parameters (including the intercept) are almost identical, considering simulation error.
+Once after considering the $g$-priors described in Section 2 ($g=N$), as in the previous illustration, and after adopting a $g$-prior with a locally flat prior for the intercept.
+Under the $g$-prior described in Section 2, the CIs for the corresponding $\bflambda$ and $\bfbeta$ parameters (including the intercept) are almost identical, considering simulation error.
 For instance, the CI for both the coefficient of $A$ in the log-linear model and the intercept in the logistic regression is $(-0.59,-0.24)$.
 Under the flat prior for the intercepts, the correspondence breaks down with regard to the intercept in the logistic regression model.
-The CI for the coefficient of $A$ is $(-0.64,-0.24)$ whilst the CI for the intercept of the corresponding logistic regression model is $(-0.17,0.01)$.
+The CI for the coefficient of $A$ in the log-linear model is $(-0.59,-0.24)$ whilst the CI for the intercept of the corresponding logistic regression model is $(-0.17,0.02)$.
 Concurrently, the credible intervals for the coefficients of $C$, $D$ and $E$ in the logistic regression model are almost identical to the corresponding CIs for $AC$, $AD$ and $AE$ in the log-linear model, with differences due to simulation error.

-When performing model comparison in the space of all possible graphical logistic regression models with outcome $A$ (including all main effects), only the $C,D$ and $E$ main effect CIs do not contain zero; see Table 4.
-The most likely model (with probability $0.42$) is,

-In Table 4, we also report on the most prominent logistic regression model when any of $\{B,C,D,E,F \}$ is treated as the outcome.
-A logistic regression that only contains main effects is always the prominent model.
-Credible intervals for two $\bfbeta$ elements do not contain zero in spite of what is suggested by (M4) and (M5).
-The two CIs are displayed with bold face in Table 4.
-In fact, both CIs concern parameters that describe the relation between B and F when either is treated as the outcome.
-We believe this anomaly is observed because the signal in the data is relatively weak, as $57\%$ of the probability in the log-linear model space corresponds to a large number of models, each one associated with posterior probability that is less than $0.08$.